"The good building is not one that

 leaded glass in an unusual honeycomb pattern, a large fireplace with

-shelving surrounding it asymmetrically - there was far more here than the eye could readily absorb.
-Overall the ensemble felt convincing, as though these features all belonged together.
-Overwhelmed by the sheer abundance of details, my eyes finally came to rest on a colourful printed frieze band, running along the walls just beneath the ceiling, depicting pastoral scenes from an earlier
+shelving surrounding it asymmetrically - there was far more here than the eye could readily take in.
+Overall the ensemble felt convincing, as though these particular features all belonged together.
+Overwhelmed by the sheer abundance of details, my eyes finally came to rest on a colourful printed frieze band, running along the walls just beneath the ceiling, which depicted pastoral scenes from an earlier

 time.
-I had never seen anything like it anywhere else: the look of original art
+I had never seen anything like it elsewhere: the look of original art

 imparted a magical quality to the entire room, rendering it utterly atmospheric.